-Her debut novel, If You Walk Long Enough, on the shelves 2021, is for adults that lived through the Vietnam War, millennials that never knew the conflict, the LGBTQ community, vets, and fans of the historical narrative.
+Her debut novel, If You Walk Long Enough, is for adults who lived through the Vietnam War, millennials that never knew the conflict, the LGBTQ community, veterans, and fans of the historical narrative.
 It’s a tale of personal upheaval, physical violence, moral fatigue, and loss.
-But, mostly, it’s a story about the twists and turns of relationships, of survival and love.
+But, mostly, it’s a story about the twists and turns of relationships, survival, and love.

 If the Creek Don’t Rise: Tales from the South, a second collection of short stories, builds on her first collection, Washed in the Water.
 Both books are available through Pen-L Publishers, Barnes and Noble, and Amazon.

-Nancy holds degrees from Florida State University (Tallahassee) and Texas Tech (Lubbock).
+Nancy holds degrees from Florida State University (Tallahassee) and Texas Technology University (Lubbock).
 Along the way, she has lived in north Florida, Georgia, southern California, Texas, and Arkansas.

 Awards & Honors

 Washed in the Water: Tales from the South, Best Book of the Year Fiction 2014, Ozarks Writers League, Missouri, and President’s Award for published book

 “The Bull and the Kitten,” first place short story, Seven Hills Literary & Penumbra Poetry Contest, Tallahassee Writers Association, Florida 2014